 Like many other mattresses on our list, this one isn't waterproof and does require the use of a waterproof protector pad.

-A big issue we have with this mattress is that it’s not at all returnable.
-Unlike all of the other mattresses on our list, if you don’t like this one, tough luck.
+A big issue we have with this mattress is that it's not at all returnable.
+Unlike some of the other mattresses on our list, if you don't like this one, tough luck.
 They do, however, offer a 20-year limited warranty.

 All in all, if you're on the market for an organic latex crib mattress at a decent price, this one will do the job nicely.
 But just beware that you're stuck with it once you buy it.